⚠50% off code: SAMP50⚠

-An important fact to remember is that publishing pertains to the commercialization of a composition, not a sound recording, which is often handled by record labels.
+An important fact to remember is that “official publishing” pertains to the commercialization of a composition, not a sound recording, which is often handled by record labels.
 One of the main reasons musicians self-publish is to collect more royalties.
 Typically, royalties are split between 50% to the writer and 50% to the publisher.
 If you self-publish your own song, you get paid double because you own the writer’s share and the publisher’s share.
 In addition, you hold all the rights, IP, publisher's credit, and songwriter's credit.
 There is a difference between the “publish” button on Bandcamp and “publishing your music” in an official sense.

 While that may sound like a no-brainer, self-publishing has its cons, such as being left to create your own opportunities, doing all of the admin work, and being the salesperson for your music.
 For some artists, the 50% is worth sacrificing in order to focus solely on the creative aspect of writing your music.
 Though, most independent musicians are used to wearing multiple hats, and the extra money and control is worth it for them.
 So, let’s get into the details of how to self-publish and self-distribute.

 “Publishing” your music is a little bit different than clicking the “publish” button on Bandcamp, Soundcloud, or whatever service you are using.
 In the music industry, getting your music published usually refers to a much more involved and official process, one that will get you set up with a few different organizations and bring you royalties.
-The first step to publish your own music is to register as a publisher with a Performance Rights Organization AKA PRO.
+The first step to publish your own music is to register as a publisher with a Performance Rights Organization, also known simply as a PRO.
 PROs collect royalties for songwriters for both the publisher and the writer, and they are simple to sign up for.
 The three main PROs are BMI, ASCAP, and SESAC.
 Once you are the publisher, you have full rights to your music and can license it however and wherever you want.
 You will take in 100% of the profits and you will have full control over your publishing career.

 However, it’s important to remember this also will mean you will receive no advances, no help with A&R and promotion, and all of the grunt work and administrative duties will fall on you.
 For many independent artists, this extra work can be worth it to retain full control.
 But it’s important to weigh the benefits of potentially signing with a publishing house that can help build up your career in ways you might not be able to on your own.

-Unlike 20-30 years ago, independent artists have infinitely more resources at their disposal to get their music out there and get paid.
+Unlike 20-30 years ago, independent artists have infinitely more resources at their disposal to get their music out there - and get paid.
 Whether you’re publishing your own music or distributing it, you have options to remain in control.
 However, there are always drawbacks to independence.
 Record labels and publishing houses have connections and capital that most up-and-coming musicians lack, and it can often be a smart tradeoff to give them a percentage of your profit in exchange for their ability to accelerate your career.
 But as we’ve seen more and more, independent artists are capable of making a living on their own.
 It will take an extra bit of hustle and business skills, but if you’re serious about being in control of your own vision, it will be worth it.
 Make sure that the conclusion you come to at the end of the day is one that you are happy with and that will be the only way to make sure you are pleased with your release.